pragmint/open-practices/capabilities/proactive-failure-notification.md

 ### Alert Fatigue

-In an ideal scenario, teams only receive alerts when the system identifies an issue, or potential issue, and either takes corrective action or seeks immediate human intervention.
-Teams aren't alerted about ocassional, non-systemic issues like timeouts because there's no action required.
-Often, the system has automatically tried to resolve the issue.
+In an ideal setup, alerts are only sent when the system detects an issue (or an elevated risk of one) and either takes corrective action or calls for human intervention.
+Teams aren't alerted about transient and non-systemic issues like timeouts, because there's no action required.

 When teams get too many alerts, they can start to ignore them or take longer to respond.
 This can lead to missed problems or slower fixes when something actually does go wrong.
 To avoid this, alerts should be set up carefully so that only the most important and immediately actionable ones get sent.